superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### Paragraph 1 input

-> "The quick brown fox jumps over the lazy dog" is an English-language pangram – a sentence that contains all the letters of the alphabet.
+> "The quick brown fox jumps over the lazy dog" is an English-language pangram – a sentence that contains all the letters of the alphabet at least once.
 The phrase is commonly used for touch-typing practice, testing typewriters and computer keyboards, displaying examples of fonts, and other applications involving text where the use of all letters in the alphabet is desired.
 >

 ### Paragraph 2 input